 1. Edinburgh Castle

 It will always be my recommendation to prebook your tickets beforehand for the castle visit, as there are limited slots and they are almost booked out on the same day.
 The tickets will cost you around 19.50-22.00 pounds, depending on the variety of categories.
 The castle’s opening time is from 09:30 a.m. to 05:00 p.m.
-Make sure you plan your visit here between 2.5 and 3 hours, as this majestic castle will take your time with its beauty.
+Make sure you plan your visit and spend 2.5 to 3 hours, as this majestic castle will take your time with its beauty.

 2. St Giles’ Cathedral